DATED 01 December 2014

 DEED OF AMENDMENT OF

-THIS DEED was made the 1st December 2014 and amended (para 5.2) by the Annual General Meeting held the 27th September 2018.
+THIS DEED was made the 1st December 2014 and amended (para 5.2) by the Annual General Meetings held the 27th September 2018 and 16th September 2019

 BY [The trustee(s) in place at the time....] as Trustee(s) of HICKLING PLAYING FIELD OR RECREATION GROUND Registered Charity Number 270199 (“the Charity”)